Carlos Ferrero: Background and education

 Ferrero was born on 7 February 1941.
-Son of the agronomist Alfredo Ferrero Rebagliati and Adelina Costa Elice, he was born in Lima in 1941, a few days later his family moved to Pisco, Ica.
+Son of the agronomist Alfredo Ferrero Rebagliati and Adelina Costa Elice, he was born in Lima in 1941.
+A few days later, his family moved to Pisco, Ica.
 He returned to Lima, where he completed his initial studies at the Immaculate Heart School, and then finished high school at the Santa María Marianistas School.

 His uncle, Raúl Ferrero Rebagliati, was President of the Council of Ministers and Minister of Foreign Affairs.
 His brother, lawyer and diplomat Eduardo Ferrero Costa, was Chancellor during Alberto Fujimori's second government.

 His higher studies were carried out at the Pontifical Catholic University of Peru, which he entered in 1959.
-At that university he graduated with a Bachelor of Arts (1964) and Law (1966).
+At that university, he graduated with a Bachelor of Arts (1964) and Law (1966).
 He also studied at the Center for Higher Military Studies.
-During his university days he was a member of the Christian Social Student Front.
+During his university days, he was a member of the Christian Social Student Front.

-His brother was Eduardo Ferrero Costa who is the former Ambassador (and former Minister of Foreign Affairs under the Fujimori Administration) in the United States.
+His brother was Eduardo Ferrero Costa, who is the former Ambassador (and former Minister of Foreign Affairs under the Fujimori Administration) in the United States.

 Ferrero died on 31 January 2025, at the age of 83.

 Early career

-Ferrero practiced radio journalism on Radio Miraflores as a political commentator (1965–1969).
+Ferrero practised radio journalism on Radio Miraflores as a political commentator (1965–1969).
 In the same way, he has been a news commentator on Panamericana Televisión (1978–1980) and América Televisión (1989).
-He was Co-host of the 2x2 television program on Canal N (1999–2000).
+He was Co-host of the 2x2 television programme on Canal N (1999–2000).

 He worked at the Central Reserve Bank of Peru (1965–1982).
 He entered the Department of Economic Studies and followed training at the International Monetary Fund in Analysis and Financial Policy (1967).
 He then went on to work for the General Secretariat of the BCR.

 Ferrero was administrative manager of the BCR (1976–1980) and president of the Peruvian part of the Puyango-Tumbes Binational Commission (1978–1980).
 He went on to the bank's legal department until he resigned in 1982.

 He was a professor of law at the universities: Femenina del Sagrado Corazón (1965–1967), Católica, Ricardo Palma, San Martín de Porres, San Marcos and Lima, as well as the Diplomatic Academy of Peru.